Ammar-Dayoub/BannerGenerator/README.md

 ## Setup

-- Refernce the class library `BannerGenerator` in your project
+- Refernce the nuget package [`Bannerlord.BannerGenerator`](https://www.nuget.org/packages/Bannerlord.BannerGenerator) in your project
 - Use the methods named `Utilities.Generate()` to generate a banner code as a string

 - To get a banner from an **item list** and a background (similar to https://bannerlord.party/banner/)